Career Access Mentoring Program: Industry Information

 The programs that you can get involved in vary:

-- Our flagship program Career Access Mentoring typically involves four meetings over approximately two months, and focuses on a student’s professional development journey.
+- Our flagship program Career Access Mentoring typically involves two to four meetings over approximately two months, and focuses on a student’s professional development journey.

 - The ‘A Coffee With…’ program involves a single one-on-one meeting with a student, and is a less formal opportunity to share knowledge in a specific area.